Welcome!

 Your degree programme

-If you have any questions about your study, planning, the curriculum or personal matters then you can contact your study career counsellor.
+If you have any questions about your study, planning, the curriculum or personal matters then you can contact your student coach/ mentor.
 Questions about grades, timetables, and registration for exams can be submitted to the Front Office of your faculty.

 Student Services Desk